 What is the typical function of the dream image?
 In the case of a house the function is to be a dwelling.
 Does anyone live in the house?
 How does the dreamer feel about the inhabitants?
 Are they familiar?
 What are the contents of this house?
 Do any objects seem significant?
 Familiar?

 What are the details about this dream house?
 Does it have a single floor that is easy to explore or are there various levels that indicate there is more to come?
 What is the setting of this house, is it urban or rural?
 Is it located in an upscale enclave or a destitute hinterland?
-Is it located on a "dead end" street or perilously situated on a hectic freeway?
+Is it placed on a "dead end" street or perilously situated on a hectic freeway?
 Perched on a isolated cliff?
 Surrounded by water?
 How does the dreamer experience the larger space that surrounds this house?

 Photo by Hollye Hurst